apache/fluo-website/README.md

    from the post to publish it.
 Otherwise, create a post with release notes and resources to announce the release.

-## Create documenation for next release
+## Create documentation for next release

 Below are steps to create documentaton for the next release of Fluo or Fluo Recipes.
 The directions below are for creating Fluo 1.3 docs from 1.2 docs.
 For Fluo Recipes documentation,